RishabhDhiman/OkHttp3Extended/README.md

 # OkHttp3Extended

 This is the extended version of OkHttp3 Library.
 Which makes networking in Android easier than ever.
 This library is very easy to use.
-This library is used to get only Json Response using post method only it does not support other type of response as of now.
+This library is used to get only Json Response using get and post method only it does not support other type of requests as of now.

 # How to use